tidy-finance/website/docs/22_trace_and_fisd.md

 ## Exercises

 1. Summarize the amount outstanding of all bonds over time and describe the resulting graph.
-1. Compute the number of days each bond is traded (accounting for the bonds maturity and issuance).
+1. Compute the number of days each bond is traded (accounting for the bonds' maturities and issuances).
 Start by looking at the number of bonds traded each day in a graph similar to the one above.
 How many bonds trade on more than 75% of trading days?
 1. WRDS provides more information from Mergent FISD.
 In particular, they also provide rating information in `fisd_ratings`.
 Download the ratings for the bond sample.
 Then, plot the distribution of ratings in a histogram.\index{Rating}
 1. Download the TRACE data until the end of September 2021.
 Hint: you want to download the data completely new, rather than adding the new information.
 Can you find a reason why?